liammoat/hashapass-cli/README.md

 ```
 hashapass -l 14
 ```
+> **Note:** By default the length is 8 characters.
+By changing this, the password will no longer be compatible with [hashapass.com](http://hashapass.com/).

 ### Secure Mode
 Opting to use 'Secure Mode' means the CLI will prompt you for two passwords.
 The process for this is: